 1. Contact the life insurance provider

 You'll first need to reach out to insurance company to notify them of your intention to claim.
-Information about how to contact the provider will be included with the policy documentation and be posted on their website.
+Information about how to contact the provider, including their contact details, will be included with the life insurance policy document and be posted on their website.
 Typically, you can contact them by post or phone.
 Many insurers now allow you to initiate the claims process through their website.

 Life insurance policies may have been purchased decades previously and potential beneficiaries may not know from what company.
-It might be helpful to check the deceased's bank statements, to see to whom they were paying regular insurance premiums.
+It might be helpful to check the deceased's bank statements or credit card statements to see to whom they were paying regular payments for insurance premiums and what the policy covers.
 Additionally, insurance firms may have changed their names or merged since the policy was purchased.
 The Policy Detective site can help you determine the current trading name of the insurer named on policy documentation and how to contact them.

 It's important to note that while anyone can start a life insurance claim, the payout will only go to beneficiaries named in the policy or in the decedent's will.